2D Vector in C++: Methods Explained

 Output:

-Output of the Use Of The push_back() Method
+Use Of The Push_back() Method Output

 From the above output, we can see that the insertion into the second vector is done from the first vector.
 Here, the vector dimensions are irrelevant because the first vectors assign values to the second vector without error.

-How To Remove Elements Using pop_back() Method?
+• How To Remove Elements Using Pop_back() Method?

 Just like the inbuilt function present to add elements inside of a dynamic array or 2D vector, there is also one inbuilt function present that helps in removing elements.
 That is known as the pop_back() method.
 And it can be used for other two-dimensional objects also.

-Code To Implement Use Of The pop_back() Method:
+Code To Implement Use Of The Pop_back() Method:

 #include<vector>